Volume Calculator

 $$V_{conical\ frustum}=\frac{1}{3}π h(r^2+rR+R^2)$$

-Where h is the height between the center of the bottom and top surfaces, r is the top surface radius, and R is the bottom surface radius such that R ≥ r.
+Where h is the height between the center of the bottom and top surfaces, r is the radius of the top surface, and R is the radius of the bottom surface (where R ≥ r).

 $$Volume=\frac{1}{3}π h(r^2+rR+R^2)=\frac{1}{3}π 10(16^2+16×20+20^2)= 10220.648099679 \ centimeters^3$$